jinxdtess/footstep/README.md

 # footstep
-my english is so poor
+my English is so poor